by martieLast Updated : Jun-26-2023

-3. Any amount greater than $25,000 should be approved as a Vice president or a senior staff of the management team.
+3. Any amount greater than $25,000 should be approved by a Vice president or a senior management team staff.

 When setting up workflows, there are two main areas to focus on

-Once you have the process defined, it is time to automate the process so that the basic purchasing steps can be automated.
+Once the process is defined, it is time to automate it so that the basic purchasing steps can be automated.

 Here are things to focus on for purchasing process automation.